 1. Unsafe Care Plan: If the maximum number of allowable hours of Home and Personal Care, along with other authorized support services, result in an unsafe Care Plan, the Consumer will be counseled by the OPI Case Manager and strongly encouraged to utilize other services in the community.
-The OPI Section D Section D 123

-Case Manager will thoroughly narrate in the Consumer's electronic file in Oregon Access their discussion regarding the unsafe Care Plan.
+The OPI Case Manager will thoroughly narrate in the Consumer's electronic file in Oregon Access their discussion regarding the unsafe Care Plan.
 If the Care Plan remains unsafe, Case Manager will staff the case with SDS Program Supervisor, and make any additional relevant referrals (APS, APD offices, mental health, etc.).
-If situation cannot be made safe with available OPI services, local resources, and natural supports, the consumer may be deemed inappropriate for the program and terminated.
+If situation cannot be made safe with available OPI services, local resources, and natural supports and a resolution cannot be found, the SDS Supervisor will staff the case with OPI policy and determine the best course of action including but not limited to the dismissal of the consumer from the program.